tryanything-ai/anything/README.md

 ### 🛠 Technologies Used

-- React: For our intuitive and seamless UI.
 - Rust: Ensuring robust and lightning-fast operations.
 - Deno: Lets you use custom JS, TS, Wasm etc.
-- Tauri: Local apps that aren't a whole chrome browser.
+- Tauri: Local apps written in Rust.

 ### Where we're going